What Is Hypothesis Testing in Statistics? Types and Examples

 In today’s data-driven world, decisions are based on data all the time.
 Hypothesis plays a crucial role in that process, whether it may be making business decisions, in the health sector, academia, or in quality improvement.
-Without hypothesis & hypothesis tests, you risk drawing the wrong conclusions and making bad decisions.
+Without hypothesis and hypothesis tests, you risk drawing the wrong conclusions and making bad decisions.
 In this tutorial, you will look at Hypothesis Testing in Statistics.

 What Is Hypothesis Testing in Statistics?